-17.1 Application for a permit shall be made on forms provided by the Board which shall be completed, notarized and submitted to the Board thirty (30) days prior to the scheduled date of the Board meeting.
-Such application shall be accompanied by the following documents (non-returnable and non-refundable):

-- a) supporting official transcripts of verification of the qualification requirements as set forth in section 16.1.1 or 16.1.2 or 16.1.3, 16.1.4 or 16.1.5 above; - a statement attesting that he or she has or has not been involved in any morbidity or mortality secondary to the administration of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia; and - c) the permit fee, where applicable, as determined annually by the Director of Health in consultation with the Board, made payable by check to the General Treasurer, state of Rhode Island; and - d) such other information as may be deemed necessary and as may be requested by the Board.
+- 17.1 Application for a permit shall be made on forms provided by the Board which shall be completed, notarized and submitted to the Board thirty (30) days prior to the scheduled date of the Board meeting.
+Such application shall be accompanied by the following documents (non-returnable and non-refundable): - (a) Supporting official transcripts of verification of the qualification requirements as set forth in §16.1.1 or §16.1.2 or §16.1.3 or §16.1.5 of these Regulations; - (b) A statement attesting that he or she has or has not been involved in any morbidity or mortality secondary to the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia; and - (c) The permit fee, where applicable, as determined annually by the Director of Health in consultation with the Board, made payable by check to the General Treasurer, state of Rhode Island; and - (d) Such other information as may be deemed necessary and as may be requested by the Board.